Shashank1775/AstersTech-Week3-Demo2/README.md

 1. Go to [https://groq.com](https://groq.com) and **sign up** or **log in**.
 2. Navigate to your account dashboard and find the section to generate or view your **API Key**.
 3. Copy your **API Key** — you will need this for your backend integration.
+4. Replace the "your_groq_api_key_here" in the ".env.local" file with the key you copied from Groq.

 ---